lamdu/hypertypes/README.md

     HPlain h -> HPlain h -> Tree DiffP h
 ```

-`diffP` can calculate the diff for any AST that is recursively traversable, can be matched, and has a plain representation.
+`diffP` can compute the diff for any AST that is recursively traversable, can be matched, and has a plain representation.

 Now, let's format this diff better: